ankicommunity/anki-sync-server-rs/README.md

 5. Configure your client to sync with the custom server, see [here](docs/ANKI_CLIENTS_SETUP.md)

 For https setup and support see [certificate setup](docs/CERTS.md).
-See [reverse proxy setup](docs/REVERSE_PROXY.md) for setting up a reverse proxy in front of the syn server.
+See [reverse proxy setup](docs/REVERSE_PROXY.md) for setting up a reverse proxy in front of the sync server.

 ### Quickstart guide